The non-slip loop knot was developed by the legend of fly fishing Left Kreh and thus is also referred to as the Kreh non-slip loop knot.

 When tying this knot you may notice that it ends up being quite bulky and some spooky fish might notice that which is the last thing you need.
 If you get a few refusals from fish when using this knot, try one with a smaller profile to see if it makes a difference.

 Another time to avoid using this knot is when you don’t want your lure to swim free.
-Sometimes you need knots with a direct connection to your lure, like when you’re popping and you should use something like a uni knot or an improved clinch knot.
+Sometimes you need knots with a direct connection to your lure, like when you’re popping and you should use something like the uni knot or an improved clinch knot.

 What is the best knot with a non-slip loop?

 Picking the right knot with a non-slip loop comes down to what size line you’re fishing with.
 I’d recommend using the Kreh non-slip loop knot for lighter lines of 5-16lbs for species like trout and bonefish.
 Any line heavier than 16lbs, I would use the perfection loop.
+You can see our post here for a step by step guide on tying perfection loop.